1. Blog

 How to write a fresher resume: tips and tricks

-Does it sound like you?
-It is important to make a resume for first job that reflects who you are, because if there is a dissonance at interview hiring managers will become wary.
-Ask a few people close to you to read the fresher resume format through – there is nothing worse than putting on an act to secure your first job.
+• Sound like you.
+It is important to make a resume for the first job that reflects who you are, because if there is a dissonance at the interview, hiring managers will become wary.
+Ask a few people close to you to read the fresher resume format through; there is nothing worse than putting on an act to secure your first job.
 Be yourself and get a job that you will enjoy.

-Mirror the job description.
-Although you might be starting out in your career, an employer will expect you to feel like someone that they can mould and develop.
-A great way to achieve an initial connection is to make a resume for first job the language and tone of the job description in your resume for college graduates.
+• Mirror the job description.
+Although you might be starting out in your career, an employer will expect you to feel like someone that they can mold and develop.
+A great way to achieve an initial connection is to make a resume for the first job using the language and tone of the job description in your resume for college graduates.
 Portray yourself as “one of them” before you get to the interview.

-Convey your transferable skills.
-It is not enough to mention that you had a part time job as an office assistant – you have to share the most relevant transferable skills about that experience.
+• Convey your transferable skills.
+It is not enough to mention that you had a part time job as an office assistant—you have to share the most relevant transferable skills about that experience.
 This requires a solid understanding.
-A functional resume might help in this regard.

 Hopefully sitting down to write your first job resume won’t seem so scary now.